davidmoreno/loglang/README.md

 * sum( list )  -- Sum of the given list values
 * print( var ) -- Prints the name and value of the given
+* round( double, int ) -- Rounds to n digits
+* to_int(any) -- converts to to_int
+* debug( list ) -- Shows a debug entry.

+## Safe and unsafe streams.

+There are safe streams that an have also code, regexes and data, and unsafe that only has data. stdin is unsafe.
+All others are unsafe.

 # Programs vs data